library(tidyverse)

 - The

-gets plugged into thefit_resamples()
+recipegets plugged into thefit_resamples()function

 . . .

-<- vfold_cv(Auto, v = 5)
+Auto_cv <- vfold_cv(Auto, v = 5)

-<- recipe(mpg ~ horsepower, data = Auto) |>
+rec <- recipe(mpg ~ horsepower, data = Auto) |>

-rec step_scale(horsepower)
+step_scale(horsepower)

-<- fit_resamples(lm_spec,
+results <- fit_resamples(lm_spec,

-results preprocessor = rec,
+preprocessor = rec,

 resamples = Auto_cv)

-|>
+results |>

-# A tibble: 2 × 6
+collect_metrics()# A tibble: 2 × 6

 .metric .estimator mean n std_err .config